The airline with the best average rating is KLM with 7.4/10.

-The average flight time is 8 hours and 15 minutes.More informations
+The average flight time is 8 hours and 9 minutes.More information

 Every year’s journeys have to begin somewhere, and for me, 2019 starts with a quick “comfy mileage run” from Toronto to Johannesburg and back with KLM.